Christie Lynn Pratt, MA, DHSc

-Advances in early detection and the development of new treatment options have increased survival rates for lung cancer patients over the last decade.
-However, many of these improvements are associated with long-term side effects during the course of the disease.
-It is important to address the longitudinal effects of treatment and recognize the need for supportive care interventions for patients.
+Advances in early detection and the development of new treatment options such as targeted combination therapies and immunotherapies have increased survival rates for lung cancer patients over the last decade.
+However, many of these advances have associated known side effects that can present during the course of the disease and even after active treatment.
+It is important to address the longitudinal effects of treatment and recognize the need for and value of early supportive care interventions for patients.
 Many treatment options available in standard care or clinical trials are accompanied by known side effects.
 Advances in supportive care have changed the cancer experience for many patients.
 Supportive care is a valuable part of the success of treatment and helps to provide positive outcomes.
 As a result, practitioners are better prepared to address and prevent cancer-related symptoms.

 Supportive care is important throughout the continuum of cancer care.
-Supportive care needs may change during the course of the disease and assessment, including diagnosis, treatment, survivorship, and end of life.3 People living with cancer may experience varied symptoms during the course of the disease, such as more psychological concerns and symptoms at the time of diagnosis than at later stages of treatment.4 However, physical symptoms may become an immediate concern during treatment.5 As the disease and physical symptoms progress, patients may experience difficulties in coping with the situation2 Patients with advanced cancer or disease progression must address a change or deterioration of physical health, resulting in psychological and social concerns.
-The management of these symptoms and psychological distress is important to optimize quality of life.
+Supportive care needs may change during the course of the disease and assessment, including diagnosis, treatment, survivorship, and end of life.4 People living with cancer may experience varied symptoms during the course of the disease, such as more psychological concerns and symptoms at the time of diagnosis than at later stages of treatment.5 However, physical symptoms may become an immediate concern during treatment.6 As the disease and physical symptoms progress, patients may experience difficulties in coping with the situation.2 Patients with advanced cancer or disease progression must address a change or deterioration of physical health, resulting in psychological and social concerns.5 The management of these symptoms and psychological distress is important to optimize quality of life.

-There are many side effects associated with lung cancer and treatment.
+There can be side effects associated with lung cancer and treatment.
 Symptoms and side effects vary between patients and treatments during the course of the disease.
+Some side effects are well documented and associated with common therapies but with newer treatments or those being researched in the setting of clinical trials not all side effects are known.
 Effectively communicating any changes experienced can prevent unnecessary suffering or interruption of treatment.
-With the growing research and knowledge of these side effects, medications and selfhelp strategies can be recommended to help prevent symptoms before they occur.
+With the growing research and knowledge of these side effects, medications and self-help strategies can be recommended to help prevent symptoms before they occur.
 However, if new symptoms arise, effective treatments can be prescribed to help control them.
 It is important to know that symptoms can be managed successfully if they are addressed and treated early.

-Patients, family members, and members of the health care team should openly and honestly discuss expectations before the start of each new therapy.
+Patients, caregivers, and members of the healthcare team should openly and honestly discuss expectations before the start of each new therapy.
 Having an open dialogue about treatment goals and an understanding about the potential side effects can ease distress and anxiety.
-Patients should ask questions and gather as much information as possible to help them assess whether the benefits of treatment outweigh the potential effect on their quality of life.
+Patients should ask questions and gather as much information as possible to help them assess whether the benefits of the treatment options outweigh the potential effect on their quality of life.

-Asking these questions can help in the decision about treatment and better prepare the patient recognize and handle when the side effect occurs.
-While the side effect profiles for standard of care treatment regimens are well documented, the side effect profiles for clinical research trials may be less known and depending on the phase of the trial side effects may be unknown.
+Asking these questions can help in the decision about treatment and better prepare the patient to recognize and handle when side effect occurs.
+While the side effect profiles for the standard of care treatment regimens are well documented, the side effect profiles for clinical research trials may be less known, and depending on the phase of the trial, side effects may be unknown.
 When participating in a clinical trial, it is of great importance to learn about the side effects that previous patients have experienced while on the experimental regimen.
 It is also important to also accurately document and report any side effects you may experience while on a trial.
 Preparing for making a treatment decision is an important time for patients to relay their value system to the healthcare team.
 Some patients value their physical appearance, and the loss of hair during treatment would have a major negative effect on their self-image and social activity level.
-Knowing this, the clinician may be able to discuss some treatment options with minimal or no hair loss.
+If hair loss is important to you, the clinician may be able to discuss some treatment options with minimal or no hair loss.

 In this chapter, we focus on the physical and psychosocial symptoms associated with lung cancer and identify supportive care strategies to improve quality of life.
 Information provided can help patients be aware of potential symptoms and recognize the early onset of symptoms.
 Patients can better tolerate treatment by working quickly to address any symptoms.
-The goal is to openly communicate about any symptoms or changes in function to ensure the best quality of life and active participation in all decisions during and after treatment.
+The goal is open communication about any symptoms or changes in function to ensure the best quality of life and active participation in decisions during and after treatment.

 The Changing Role of Palliative and Supportive Care Services

 Palliative care focuses on the management of pain and other distressing symptoms.
 The goal is to prevent and relieve symptoms to support quality of life.
 Services can be delivered concurrently with life-prolonging treatments, not just end of life care.
-For advanced stage lung cancer patients, early palliative care can cause major improvements in quality of life, decreased psychological symptoms, and survival benefits.6-7 There is important value to providing palliative care throughout the continuum of care.
+For advanced-stage lung cancer patients, early palliative care can cause major improvements in quality of life, decreased psychological symptoms, and survival benefits.7-8 There is important value to providing palliative care throughout the continuum of care.

 Physical Symptoms Associated with Lung Cancer

-Fatigue is among the most common problems experienced by patients, occurring in approximately 90% patients receiving treatment.8, 9 Fatigue is disruptive and debilitating because it affects all aspects of life.
-Some patients report that fatigue is worse than nausea or pain that can be controlled with medications.8 Persistent fatigue can negatively affect quality of life because patients may have less energy to perform typical daily activities and activities they value.
+Fatigue is among the most common problems experienced by patients, occurring in approximately 90% of patients receiving treatment.9-10 Fatigue is disruptive and debilitating because it affects all aspects of life.
+Some patients report that fatigue is worse than nausea or pain that can be controlled with medications.9 Persistent fatigue can negatively affect quality of life because patients may have less energy to perform typical daily activities and activities they value.

 Causes and Assessment

-Fatigue is the overall feeling of being tired physically, mentally, and emotionally.8 Patients may describe fatigue as general weakness, persistent lack of energy, exhaustion, lack of motivation, and inability to concentrate.
+Fatigue is the overall feeling of being tired physically, mentally, and emotionally.9 Patients may describe fatigue as general weakness, persistent lack of energy, exhaustion, lack of motivation, and inability to concentrate.
 Contributing factors to fatigue include pain, anemia, psychological distress, sleep disturbance, nutritional deficiency, prescription medications, and cancer treatment.
 Chemotherapy agents may cause changes in blood count levels.
-Platinum-based chemotherapy agents, taxanes, and pemetrexed may cause anemia and fatigue symptoms in lung cancer patients.
-Fatigue can linger for 1 to 7 years after cancer treatment has been completed.10 A change in breathing capacity may cause fatigue.
+Platinum-based chemotherapy agents, taxanes, and pemetrexed may cause anemia and fatigue symptoms in lung cancer patients.5,11-12 Fatigue can also linger for multiple years after cancer treatment has been completed.12 A change in breathing capacity may cause fatigue.
 For those who have undergone surgery, breathing capacity could be impaired and can lead to fatigue and lack of energy.

-Fatigue could be caused by an underlying psychosocial issue.
-Depression and fatigue may be concurrent symptoms,8 and an assessment may be conducted to determine the current level of psychological distress.
-Sleep disturbance occurs in 30% to 75% of cancer patients, ranging from insomnia (lack of sleep) to hypersomnia (too much sleep).8 Some patients frequently wake up during the night or have difficulty falling asleep, and both can lead to fatigue.
+An underlying psychosocial issue could cause fatigue.
+Depression and fatigue may be concurrent symptoms, and an assessment may be conducted to determine the current level of psychological distress.
+Sleep disturbance occurs in 30% to 75% of cancer patients, ranging from insomnia (lack of sleep) to hypersomnia (too much sleep).9 Some patients frequently wake up during the night or have difficulty falling asleep, and both can lead to fatigue.

-Fatigue level can vary from patient to patient and can fluctuate throughout the course of the cancer.
-Fatigue is subjective, and it is important that patients recognize any changes in energy level and discuss these changes with the healthcare team.
+Fatigue levels can vary from patient to patient and can fluctuate throughout the course of cancer.
+Fatigue is subjective, and patients must recognize any changes in energy level and discuss these changes with the healthcare team.
 Clinicians may assess the level of fatigue, the underlying causes, and contributing factors.
-Blood tests may determine that anemia is the primary cause of the fatigue.
+Blood tests may determine that anemia is the primary cause of fatigue.
 After careful evaluation, the healthcare team can help determine the level to which fatigue is interfering with function and make appropriate recommendations.